 - If a signer uses a number to refer to anything, it is glossed using words and not digits (e.g. FOUR, FOUR2, etc not 4).
-All unique number signs are listed in BSL SignBank.
-Note: Some glosses for numbers have a 'N:' prefix, but others do not.
-This is a known inconsistency that will be corrected in the next release. - If a number is incorporated into a sign, the number is added to the end of the ID gloss after a hyphen, again using words and not digits: e.g., AGE-FOURTEEN not AGE-14. - For a number incorporated into a lexical sign such as RANKING2, the gloss is e.g. RANKING2-THREE. - If there is a number sequence, this is glossed as one unit in ELAN with carats (^) to separate the numbers.
+All unique number signs are listed in BSL SignBank. - If a number is incorporated into a sign, the number is added to the end of the ID gloss after a hyphen, again using words and not digits: e.g., AGE-FOURTEEN not AGE-14.
+If the ID gloss is a lexical variant with a number, the incorporated number should likewise be spelled out e.g. RANKING2-THREE.
+Only add ONE as a suffix if the citation form does not use the 1-handshape (e.g. AGE-ONE, but POUND not POUND-ONE). - If there is a number sequence, this is glossed as one unit in ELAN with carats (^) to separate the numbers.
 This is generally used when there is a sequence of signs that is difficult to segment further (e.g., suspected compounds or number sequences NINETEEN^EIGHT^NINE not NINETEEN-EIGHTY-NINE(NINETEEN^EIGHT^NINE)).